kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ??% = F: 71, 72, 73, 74, 75, 76, 78, 80

-### Q71 - LEARN
+### Q71
 Which of the following statements is true regarding the _planes of the abdomen_?

-	A. The subcostal plane runs through the inferior border of L3 - F
+	A. The subcostal plane runs through the inferior border of L3
 	B. The transtubercular plane runs through the body of L5
 	C. The sagittal planes run through the midpoints of the inguinal ligaments
 	D. The transpyloric plane runs through the superior border of L2
 	E. The transumbilical plane runs through the L2/3 intervertebral disc
 #### Answer: A. The subcostal plane runs through the inferior border of L3 - *FALSE* = B. The transtubercular plane runs through the body of L5 - TRUE

-##### Planes of The Abdomen
+##### Planes of The Abdomen - LEARN
 - Sagittal planes are continuations of midclavicular lines, running through midinguinal points
 - Transpyloric plane runs through the inferior border of L1
 - Subcostal plane runs through the superior border of L3
 - Transumbilical plane runs through the umbilicus at the level of the L3/4 intervertebral disc
 - Transtubercular plane runs through the iliac tubercles, passing through the body of L5

-### Q72 - LEARN: TODO
+### Q72
 The _facial nerve_ passes through:

-	A. The superior orbital fissure - F
+	A. The superior orbital fissure
 	B. The foramen ovale
 	C. The foramen rotundum
-	D. The stylomastoid foramen - F
+	D. The stylomastoid foramen
-	E. The petrosquamous fissure - F
+	E. The petrosquamous fissure

 #### Answer: C. The foramen rotundum - *FALSE* = D. The stylomastoid foramen - TRUE
-- The facial nerve traverses the facial canal, the internal auditory meatus and the stylomastoid foramen.
-The superior orbital foramen contains the oculomotor, trochlear, trigeminal and abducent nerves.
-The trigeminal nerve passes through the foramen ovale and the foramen rotundum.
-The petrosquamous fissure has no contents.
+- Facial Nerve traverses
+	- Facial canal
+	- Internal auditory meatus
+	- Stylomastoid foramen
+- Superior orbital foramen contains
+	- Oculomotor (CN III)
+	- Trochlear (CN IV)
+	- Trigeminal (CN V)
+	- Abducent nerves (CN IV)
+- Trigeminal nerve passes through
+	- foramen ovale
+	- foramen rotundum
+- Petrosquamous Fissure has *no contents*

 ### Q73
 Which of the following statements about _abdominal aortic aneurysms_ (AAA) is TRUE?

-	A. They can can be stented if above the renal arteries - F
+	A. They can can be stented if above the renal arteries
-	B. They are operated on when <5.5 cm in diameter - F
+	B. They are operated on when <5.5 cm in diameter
 	C. They can cause emboli
 	D. They are not identified on ultrasound scan
-	E. They are more common in females - F
+	E. They are more common in females

 #### Answer: D. They are not identified on ultrasound scan - *FALSE* = C. They can cause emboli - TRUE
 - Elective surgery is normally carried out for abdominal aortic aneurysm (AAA) only if the patient is relatively fit and has an aneurysm >5.5 cm in diameter, as the mortality for the operation is 5%.
 Endoluminal stenting is a relatively new alternative that can be used to treat infrarenal aneurysms.
 Overall mortality in ruptured aneurysms is 75% and unstable patients should proceed to urgent surgery.
 Ultrasound scan or CT scan can aid diagnosis, and regular ultrasound scans are a means of carrying out regular surveillance of aneurysms not large enough to require surgery.
 Thrombus formation within aneurysms can lead to distal emboli.
 AAAs are much more common in men.

-### Q74	- LEARN
+### Q74
 Extensor compartment II of the wrist contains:

 	A. Abductor pollicis longus